-Our SEO Reality Show is back, and in episode 3, we’re putting site structure under the spotlight for Florida-based European bakery, Edelweiss.
-This time we tasked an expert agency with devising the best possible structure for the small business’s website to help it gain a competitive advantage and appeal to more customers.
+In episode three of the SEO Reality Show series, we’re putting site structure under the spotlight for a Florida-based European bakery.
+Our expert agency is tasked with devising the best possible structure for the small business’ website to help it gain a competitive advantage and appeal to more customers.

 In previous episodes, the agency selected six key competitors and prepared a list of websites for placing links.
 Once complete, it was a case of preparing the site structure for the client and determining the number of new landing pages needed to attract relevant traffic.